Where to Stay on Maui

 Including Kihei and Wailea

-The South Region of Maui, which includes the towns of Kihei and Wailea, holds a certain appeal for visitors.
-Though not the most popular region, the Southside offers excellent options for visitors.
-Kihei is about a 20-30 minute drive (10 miles) from Kahului Airport (OGG), and Wailea is another 10 minutes beyond Kihei (17 miles from Kahului).
+The South Region of Maui, which includes the towns of Kihei and Wailea, has a unique appeal for visitors.
+While it may not be the most popular area, the Southside offers excellent options for those traveling to the island.
+Kihei is approximately a 20 to 30-minute drive (about 10 miles) from Kahului Airport (OGG), and Wailea is another 10 minutes beyond Kihei, making it around 17 miles from the airport.

 Why Should You Stay in South Maui?